alicemunsal/dohex/DoHex2.md

 ## Conclusion

 This is my second attempt to write about DoHex Architecture.
 The first one was getting too long and complicated.
-I decided to split to multiple post.
+I decided  split to multiple post.